Noxsios/ctf-slides/slides.md

 hashcat -m 1800 -a 3 -O sha512.txt ?a?a?a?a?a?a?a?a -i
 ```

-- `-m 1800` tells Hashcat to use the [SHA-512 hash type](https://hashcat.net/wiki/doku.php?id=example_hashes).
+- `-m 1800` tells hashcat to use the [SHA-512 hash type](https://hashcat.net/wiki/doku.php?id=example_hashes).
-- `-a 3` tells Hashcat to use the mask attack mode.
+- `-a 3` tells hashcat to use the mask attack mode.
-- `-O` tells Hashcat to use the optimized kernel.
+- `-O` tells hashcat to use the optimized kernel.
 - `?a?a?a?a?a?a?a?a` is my provided input mask- [explanation](https://hashcat.net/wiki/doku.php?id=mask_attack).
-- `-i` tells Hashcat to use incremental mode.
+- `-i` tells hashcat to use incremental mode.

 ---